ezored/ezored/README.md

 ## Supported platforms:

 1. android
-2. iOS
+2. ios
-3. macOS
+3. macos
 4. linux
 5. windows

-Obs: Generally any platform with C/C++ supported will work too, like smart tvs.
+Obs: Generally any platform with C++ support will work too, like smart tvs and embeded hardwares.

 ## Modules:

 A module in ezored is C++ implementation of one specific feature.
-Ezored come with some modules already implemented:
+And ezored come with some modules already implemented:

 1. **datetime**
     Some functions to work with date and time.